instagram web

 A simple question: what are people trying to do when they access Instagram via desktop and where does the platform fail them?

-All code for this project was written from scratch by me.
+All code for this project was written from scratch by me, without direct AI assistance.

 TypeConcept Redesign